 Tips are not expected in these countries:

-Although tips are not expected in these countries, if you received exceptional service and want to leave a tip anyway, just round up, it will be much appreciated.
-It’s completely discretionary.
+Although tips are not expected in these countries, if you receive exceptional service and want to leave a tip anyway, round up; it will be much appreciated.
+It’s entirely discretionary.

 6) New Zealand:

-No need to tip but if you received exceptional service, round up to the nearest 5 or 10 Australian dollars.
+There is no need to tip, but if you received exceptional service, round up to the nearest 5 or 10 Australian dollars.